|

 King Henry VII, the first Tudor king of England.

-historical fact.
+historical records.
+That doesn't mean it's historically accurate, though.
 Although the real Richard of Gloucester did usurp the throne,

 there is little evidence that he was as evil as he has been portrayed in